 - Constantan-Constantan is a variation of Cupro-Nickel with 55 percent copper and 45 percent nickel.
-Constantan is also typically used in flex circuit applications such as strain gauges and thermo-couples.
+Constantan is also typically used in flex circuit applications such as strain gauges and thermocouples.
 Constantan also has a very low TCR. - Inconel-There are several alloys of Inconel, but all are predominantly nickel, with chromium as a second element.
 Iron, Molybdenum, Niobium, Cobalt and other metals are used to create the different Inconel alloys.
 Inconel 600 is the most commonly used Inconel alloy for flexible heaters.
-The high resistivity makes this foil ideal for applications that require a high resistance packed into in a small area. - Aluminum-Aluminum foil is generally chosen as a heater element material in order to save money.
-The resistivity is roughly double that of copper, and like many other pure metals it has a high TCR.
-It may be necessary to have control circuitry that can adjust to the changing resistance of the heater.
-Aluminum etches very quickly which makes it difficult for the manufacturer to keep tight resistance control.
+The high resistivity makes this foil ideal for applications that require a high resistance packed into in a small area.

 Metal Type Resistivity Low TCR

 Copper (reference) .661417 uohm-inch

 Cupro-Nickel 16.22047 uohm-inch Х

 Constantan 19.63495 uohm inch Х

 Inconel 40.6 uohm-inch Х

-Aluminum 1.10236 uomh-inch

-\Other metal foil types also available.
+Other metal foil types also available.
 Please contact FCT applications engineer for assistance in selecting the appropriate resistive foil for your application.